guanhuang-rs/guanhuang-rs.github.io/index.md

   <p style="font-size: 1.05em; color: #555;">📧 gzh0040 <i>at</i> auburn <i>dot</i> edu</p>
 </div>

 Welcome!
 I’m **Guan Huang**, a Ph.D. candidate in Computer Science and Software Engineering at Auburn University.
-My research focuses on **resource-aware machine learning** for autonomous and distributed systems, motivated by real-world environments such as LEO satellite constellations, edge platforms, and large-scale sensing systems, where intermittent connectivity, limited communication bandwidth, and constrained onboard energy fundamentally shape how learning and inference can be performed.
+My research focuses on **reliable and resource-aware machine learning across the cloud–edge–space computing continuum**.
+I study how learning and inference systems can remain effective under limited communication opportunities, constrained computational resources, and finite energy budgets, as well as heterogeneous, noisy, and dynamic data.

-I develop principled and practical machine learning methods under these constraints, including communication-efficient federated learning, personalized distributed learning, and energy-aware inference for large language models.
-I am also interested in prediction and decision-making problems in dynamic systems, including satellite orbit prediction and resource-aware sensing, with the broader goal of enabling reliable and efficient AI systems in resource-constrained real-world environments.
+My work spans **energy-aware large language model inference**, **communication-efficient, personalized, and robust federated learning under model and data heterogeneity**, and **machine learning for autonomous and satellite systems**.
+My broader goal is to develop adaptive AI systems that can learn, communicate, and compute reliably under real-world resource constraints, from large-scale AI infrastructure and terrestrial edge platforms to non-terrestrial and space systems.

 ---